Filariasis (elephant foot) is common in tropical countries and is caused by parasitic nematode worms that look like tiny threads.

 Filariasis caused by which mosquito?

-Filariasis are mainly caused by the parasite known as Wuchereria bancrofti.
+Filariasis is mainly caused by the parasite known as Wuchereria bancrofti.
 The disease is also caused by Brugia Malayi and Brugia Timori.

 Is filariasis a communicable disease?